It's a deroofed blister!

 By cutting a hole in a piece of thick orthopedic felt / moleskin and adhering it over the area so the blister is in the cavity, pressure and movement against the skin can be avoided or at least minimised.
 This will keep the blister roof intact.
 Podiatrist Emily Smith shows you how in this video.

-Reduce the COF between the shoe and sock.
+Reduce the friction level between your shoe and sock.
 This is blister prevention (and deroofing prevention) GOLD.
 Why?
 Because you allow the sock and skin to move as a single unit so the sock actually protects the skin.
 Watch this video to see what I mean.
-Or you can reduce the COF low at the skin-sock interface (lubricants, powders, moisture-wicking socks, double socks).
-It's not quite as effective but better than leaving the COF high.
+Or you can reduce the friction level between your foot and the sock (lubricants, powders, moisture-wicking socks).
+It's not quite as effective but better than not addressing the friction level at all.

 If you have a blister, you've missed the boat for pain-free blister prevention.
 But you'll be wanting to keep the roof intact so it's less sore!
 It will also keep the area sterile so it doesn't get infected - pretty important!
 In fact it's your priority at this point.
 The best ways to achieve this are by reducing friction levels and reducing pressure.